-I went to my parents house and my new in-laws house.
-The part I really remember was at my in-laws house.
+We went to my parent's house and my new in-law's house.
+The part I really remember was at my in-laws home.
 I had a most excellent mother-in-law.
-We grew to be great friends over time but when I was first married she had major issues with the fact that I refused to wait on my husband hand and foot.
+We grew to be great friends over time but when I was first married, she had major issues with the fact that I refused to wait on my husband hand and foot.
 Don't get me wrong I didn't mind doing things for him, but what I did mind was someone thinking that I should cater to his every whim just because he was a man and I was a woman.
 WRONG!

 She wanted no help in the kitchen.
 She had her own way of doing things.
 I respected that.
-So the whole family was gathered throughout the house doing whatever while we waited for dinner to be ready.
+So the whole family was gathered throughout the house doing whatever until dinner was ready.
 It was really very nice not to have to worry about helping to prepare the meal - I was used to helping my mom and it wouldn't have been a problem to help my mother-in-law if she had wanted the help.

 It came time to eat and she called everyone to the kitchen.
 It was buffet style.
-I jump right in and fix myself a plate of food and as I was walking away she yells, "Bobby, come and eat, Pam has your plate ready!"
+I jumped right in and fixed myself a plate of food and as I was walking away she yelled, "Bobby, come and eat, Pam has your plate ready!"